resah/tablet-weaving/README.md

-# Tablet waving pattern helper
+# Tablet weaving pattern helper

 A small tool to create a preview and instructions for a custom tablet weaving pattern: https://resah.github.io/tablet-weaving/